niklasf/liglicko2/README.md

 - Optimized default parameters based on Lichess data.
 Optimal parameters depend on the application, so this will not be ideal for all use cases.
-- All rating components are clamped to specific ranges, so that even pathological scenarios cannot cause degenerate results.
+- All rating components are clamped to specific ranges, so that even pathological scenarios cannot cause ratings to degenerate.
 - Glicko-2 updates ratings in bulk in discrete *rating periods*.
 Lichess instead updates pairs of ratings, so that ratings can be immediately updated after each game.
 - Lichess keeps the time decay of rating deviations, but generalizes it to work with fractional rating periods.
+This implementation further changes this approach to do a fractional update of both players, followed by a traditional Glicko-2 update.
 - Allows considering an inherent advantage for the first player in a game.

 Documentation